The Link Between Homelessness, Addiction, and the Coronavirus

 Thankfully, during these times of crisis, action is being taken to prevent the spread of the coronavirus.
 In Orange County, officials are setting up tents, trailers, hotels, and have even vacated a former juvenile detention center to care for homeless people struggling with COVID-19.
 In general, expanding access to shelter and healthcare is one of the best ways to combat the spread of disease amongst homeless populations.

 Another great way to reduce the risk of disease amongst homeless populations is by treating addiction.
 As mentioned, many substances weaken the immune system.
 Other drugs that affect the lungs can make COVID-19 all the more devastating.
-While treating addiction is no easy task, homeless individuals who achieve recovery will find that they are less vulnerable to disease.Laguna Treatment Hospital exterior
+While treating addiction is no easy task, homeless individuals who achieve recovery will find that they are less vulnerable to disease.Laguna Treatment Center exterior

 When seeking addiction treatment, it’s important to consider medically informed programs.
-As premier detox hospital in Orange County, Laguna Treatment Hospital is prepared to offer medically informed, patient-centric programs.
+As premier detox hospital in Orange County, Laguna Treatment Center is prepared to offer medically informed, patient-centric programs.
 Don’t wait to get your start in recovery.
 Better immunity and a life free of addiction is just a phone call away.

 Was this page helpful?